fergustaylor/fergustaylor.github.io/_site/content/post/2017-09-11-openprescribingR.md

 __UPDATE 13/08/17:__

 CCG Boundaries/Practice locations have been added.
-Read here [post4.](https://fergustaylor.github.io/post/post4)
+Read [here.](https://fergustaylor.github.io/post/openprescribingr-update/)

 # Spending
 Retrieve total spending and items by CCG or practice on a particular chemical, presentation or BNF section.
 (Spending is calculated using the actual_cost field in the HSCIC data, items using the total_items field.)